Proof-of-Learning with Incentive Security: Background and Related Work

 In the specific area of Proof-of-Learning (PoL), \citet{jia2021proof} considered a setting of a specific \emph{threat model}, and proposed a PoL mechanism to show that the verification of SGD training requires two types of parties as \emph{provers} and \emph{verifiers}.
-They aim to design a mechanism in which an honest certificate generated by the prover can be verified by the verifier at a low computational cost, while a dishonest certificate (spoof) \emph{within the threat model} will be detected by the verifier at a low cost too.
 In their protocol, the provers report the state every $k$ epochs and the verifier checks the \emph{largest updates}, arguing that within their threat model, the largest updates tend to be the most suspicious when the dishonest prover attempts to forge a fake certificate.
 However, when going beyond that specific threat model, \citet{zhang2022adversarial} showed that attackers can maliciously design spoofs that bypass the largest-update verification and exploit the tolerance.
-Furthermore, \citet{fang2023proof} claimed that the Proof-of-Learning ``is more broken than you think'' by demonstrating that realizing the desired security requirements reduces to solving hard open problems in learning theory, so that a provably secure PoL is not possible to design until significant progress in further understanding in deep learning.
+Furthermore, \citet{fang2023proof} claimed that the Proof-of-Learning ``is more broken than you think'' by demonstrating that realizing the desired security requirements reduces to solving hard open problems in learning theory, so that a provably {Byzantine-}secure PoL is not possible to design until significant progress in further understanding in deep learning.

-In an economic view, the difficulty in designing a cheap but secure verification of PoL is conceptually related to \emph{Goodhart's Law}: ``When a measure becomes a target, it ceases to be a good measure'' \citep{goodhart1984problems}.
+In an economic view, the difficulty in designing a cheap but secure verification protocol of PoL is conceptually related to \emph{Goodhart's Law}: ``When a measure becomes a target, it ceases to be a good measure'' \citep{goodhart1984problems}.
 Until further understanding of deep learning, no more efficient method has been found to verify the integrity of training than training it again.
 The work of \citet{jia2021proof}, to reduce the computational overhead of the verification, chose to identify ``most suspicious'' parts to verify, but when the criteria for suspicion are deterministically designed, there would constantly be risks that cheaters adversarially design attacks to bypass the criteria.
 Therefore, designing an efficient method to deterministically (or with high probability) catch all cheats in PoL is indeed faced with major difficulties.

 In contrast, our research relaxes the security requirement to ``incentive-security'' in a game-theoretical setting: we do not need to prevent all attacks, but only need to prevent attacks from being ``worthy''.
 Intuitively, while all attacks are considered equal in Byzantine security, they may have different degrees of effects in the economic view.
 In our design, our mechanism detects attacks in a stochastic way and ``more severe'' attacks that potentially benefit the attackers more, would be caught with higher chances and lead to heavier expected penalties.
 In this way, our incentive-secure PoL design can manage to disincentivize rational agents from cheating.